AmineSam/Resume-Chatbot/README.md

 ## 🤝 Contributing

-This is a personal project, but suggestions are welcome via issues.
+This is a personal project in collboration with [Anna](https://github.com/Lalovan), suggestions are welcome via issues.

 ---